SamIsTheFBI/SAMI/README.md

 ## Troubleshooting

-Check [Arch Linux Wiki Installation Guide](https://wiki.archlinux.org/title/installation_guide) because I think it's important for anyone using Arch to be used to Arch Wiki.
+Check [Arch Linux Wiki Installation Guide](https://wiki.archlinux.org/title/installation_guide) because I think it's important for anyone using Arch to be familiar with Arch Wiki.
 And then there's [this guide](https://telegra.ph/Installing-Arch-Linux-03-24) I made on my first successful Arch install.
 It's newb friendly because it was written by a newb.

 ## Who should use this script?